Truck Accident Attorneys in New Jersey

 Semi-trucks are much larger and weigh much more than any other vehicles on the road; most have a gross vehicle weight rating (GVWR) of 14,000 to 33,000 pounds.
 Even unladen semi-trucks require more stopping time than a standard passenger vehicle due to their immense weight.

 At highway speeds of 65 miles per hour, the average vehicle can come to a complete stop in about 300 feet.
 In comparison, a fully loaded semi-truck can travel as far as 600 feet before reaching a full stop and weigh as much as 80,000 pounds.
 This distance can increase rain, ice, or snow.

-With their enormous size, semi-trucks can cause a variety of accidents.
+With their enormous size, semi-trucks can cause a variety of truck accidents.
 They all have the potential to cause serious, catastrophic, or even fatal injuries, although some are worse than others.
 No matter what type of truck accident caused your injuries, you deserve financial compensation for your damages.
 The best way to seek that compensation is to speak to a New Jersey truck accident attorney as soon as possible.

 Rollover accidents are one of the worst kinds of accidents to be involved in, and a truck rollover crash is one of the most terrifying and catastrophic imaginable.
-Large semi-trucks have a much higher center of gravity compared to passenger cars.
+Large semi-trucks have a much higher center of gravity compared to passenger vehicles.

 Truck drivers must use extreme caution when going around tight turns or swerving suddenly.
-If they turn too sharply or drive too fast for conditions, their trailer can flip over, causing the entire truck to roll over onto one side, subsequently endangering everyone on the road.
+If they turn too sharply or drive too fast for the conditions, their trailer can flip over, causing the entire truck to roll over onto one side, subsequently endangering everyone on the road.

 Rollover accidents can also happen due to: